 Kia ora, I‘m Megan and I’m the Health Promotion Lead at WHA.
 I have a background in nutrition and health promotion and I am a NZ Registered Dietitian.
 Since becoming a mum to two beautiful boys, I have felt a strong pull to support parents in their journey through parenthood and feeding their pēpi.
 Facing breastfeeding struggles myself, I know how challenging and often lonely the feeding journey can be.
 More importantly, I also know how empowering the right support can be and that’s something that every parent deserves.

-Whānau & Community Rep
+Whānau & Community Representative

 Sarah Rose (she/her)